typelevel/Laika/docs/06-sub-modules/02-laikas-parser-combinators.md

 kind of nested spans which are allowed.
 In Laika's text markup support this is not the case, as the user can install markup extensions.
-For this scenario the nested parsers need to be injected from the environment, which is demonstrated in @:ref(Recursive Parsing) in the chapter on writing parser extensions for markup.
+For this scenario the nested parsers need to be injected from the environment, which is demonstrated in [Recursive Parsing] in the chapter on writing parser extensions for markup.

 Performance Optimizations